 Council Regulation (EU) No. 269/2014 imposes an asset freeze on a large number of individuals and entities, including Russian banks and state-owned entities (see Annex I to this Regulation).
-Certain minor amendments to the designations by Council Implementing Regulation (EU) No. 2024/849 of 12 March 2024 have not yet been included in the consolidated version of Council Regulation (EU) No. 269/2014.

 There is a prohibition on dealing with funds or economic resources belonging to, owned, held or controlled by designated persons, and a prohibition on making funds or economic resources available, directly or indirectly, to or for the benefit of designated persons.